Oil stockpiles slip to five-year average if OPEC extends cuts: BP

 "I wouldn't describe it as being majorly bullish, but it would certainly firm up and underpin prices from where they are today," he told Reuters.
 "If you look at total stocks right now, they are starting to decline."

-Oil stockpiles in industrialised nations were 3.055 billion barrels at the end of February, about 330 million barrels above the five-year average but with the market showing more balance, the International Energy Agency said last month.
-[IEA/S]
+Oil stockpiles in industrialized nations were 3.055 billion barrels at the end of February, about 330 million barrels above the five-year average but with the market showing more balance, the International Energy Agency said last month.

 "If the OPEC cuts get rolled into the second half of the year that will underpin oil prices.
 If they don't get rolled into the second half of the year we will continue to see more volatility," Gilvary said.